jbananak-jfrog/ReadME-ML/docs/JFROG ML/feature-store/batch-feature-set/index.md

 ```

 <Callout icon="❗️" theme="error">
   **Important**

-***Function Scope and Dependencies***
+  _**Function Scope and Dependencies**_

   Pandas On Spark function scope and variables must be defined under the transform function, as shown in the code snippet above.
 </Callout>

 <Callout icon="📘" theme="info">
   **Note**

-***Logging***
+  _**Logging**_

   We support the default Python logger, which you can import from the standard python logging library.
 </Callout>

 #### Koalas (deprecated)

 <Callout icon="⚠️" theme="warning">
   **Warning**

   Koalas support end-of-life is planned for 25 November 2025.
 </Callout>

 Koalas is a pandas implementation using Spark.
-Ensure your code complies with <Anchor label="Databricks Koalas library" href="https://koalas.readthedocs.io/en/latest/user_guide/index.html" target="_blank">Databricks Koalas library</Anchor>.
+Ensure your code complies with <Anchor label="Databricks Koalas library" target="_blank" href="https://koalas.readthedocs.io/en/latest/user_guide/index.html">Databricks Koalas library</Anchor>.

 The UDF receives as input a dictionary in the form of `{'<batch_sourcename>': kdf ...}`.

-The returned *kdf* (Koalas DataFrame) must contain a column representing the configured key.
-The *kdf* must not include complex columns, such as multi index, and the name must not include whitespaces or special characters.
+The returned _kdf_ (Koalas DataFrame) must contain a column representing the configured key.
+The _kdf_ must not include complex columns, such as multi index, and the name must not include whitespaces or special characters.

 Make sure that column names returned from the UDF has no special characters.

-The allowed characters are: **a-z,A-Z,0-9,\_.**
+The allowed characters are: **a-z,A-Z,0-9,_.**

 <Callout icon="❗️" theme="error">
   **Important**

-***Python and Dependency Restrictions***
+  _**Python and Dependency Restrictions**_

   To ensure compatibility and stability, it is mandatory to use **Python 3.8** when registering a feature set with a Koalas transformation.
 Additionally, ensure that `cloudpickle` version is locked to `2.2.1`.
 </Callout>

 ```
 from frogml.feature_store.feature_sets import batch